-I have not been shy about this fact on my instagram stories… I used to hate chia seed pudding.
+I have not been shy about this fact on my Instagram stories… I used to hate chia seed pudding, until I had this Whole30 Strawberry Chia Seed Pudding.
 Something about the taste and texture did not appeal to me, but when I decided to develop this whole30 friendly recipe something changed.
-I absolutely loved them!

 This Whole30 strawberry chia seed pudding is a simple Whole30 friendly breakfast or snack that you can prep once and then enjoy all week long.
 I think I like this one better than previous options because there is no added sugar.
 The sweetness in this pudding comes straight from the fresh strawberries.